 Consultation will continue with stakeholders during the life of mine, in accordance with the SEP.
-Table 13 presents a summary of the proposed future consultation activities key stakeholders.
+Table 14 presents a summary of the proposed future consultation activities key stakeholders.

-Stakeholder Activities RR Development of RR rehabilitation MP on issue of a mining lease for the site.
-Annual Rehabilitation Report against any issued Mineral lease DPE Ongoing revisions of the RMP Rehabilitation and Mine Closure Progress DPE Water Submission of the RMP for comment, and any subsequent revisions.
+Stakeholder Activities RR Annual Rehabilitation Report against any issued Mineral lease DPE Ongoing revisions of the RMP Rehabilitation and Mine Closure Progress DPE Water Submission of the RMP for comment, and any subsequent revisions.
+Gunnedah Shire Council Submission of the RMP for comment, and any subsequent revisions.

-Table 13 Summary of proposed future stakeholder engagement activities
+Table 14 Summary of proposed future stakeholder engagement activities

-Stakeholder Activities Gunnedah Shire Council Submission of the RMP for comment, and any subsequent revisions.
-EPA Submission of the RMP for comment, and any subsequent revisions.
+Stakeholder Activities EPA Submission of the RMP for comment, and any subsequent revisions.
 Stakeholder and Community Interest Groups Ongoing revisions of the RMP Rehabilitation and Mine Closure Progress